Hibah-Ali/hibah-ali.github.io/README.md

 Year: 2021

 This was a work created with adobe fresco and after effects.
-It demonstrates the use of shades and values to emphasize shape and implied texture.

 SAGA 215